Beautifully packed delivered fast thank you.

 We sell only bare root plants.
 We dip the roots in tera-sorb silicone gel to retain ample moisture for transit and surround with plastic.
 This is superior protection for plants in transit for up to 12 days.

 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receiving unless weather-related problems prohibit planting.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water for the first week daily after planting.

 |Ships November through April|

-Rose of Sharon Hibiscus can Grow as a Large Shrub to attract Hummingbirds and Butterflies with its Beautiful Flowers
+The Pink Rose of Sharon Hibiscus can Grow as a Large Shrub to attract Hummingbirds and Butterflies with its Beautiful Flowers.

 The lovely Pink Hibiscus (Hibiscus moscheutos) exudes feminine tropical beauty for any landscape.
 The plants are often called "dinner plate" flowers because they dazzle the eye with large blooms that can reach anywhere from six to twelve inches across.
 The versatile hibiscus can be grown in the soil in USDA hardiness zones of 5-10 and also thrive in a container and moved about to accommodate ideal conditions.
 Some can reach about four feet in height.

 The flower blooms best when the temperature ranges between 60 and 90 degrees.
 It prefers being in the sun for six hours daily.
 A little afternoon shade creates the perfect escape from overly hot days.
 Pink Hibiscus enjoys soggy soil and humidity.
 Place the beautiful plant away from windy areas to protect the flowers and leaves from damage.